 We have little overhead so our fees are usually somewhat lower.

 The best, fastest way for you and your team to learn the latest.
-An informed expert on call.
+An informed expert on call when you need answers or an outside opinion.
+A news service customized by hand for what you need.

 All based on what you tell me are your key interests.
 IoT in 5G?
 Edge in the Data Center?
 Germany competition?
 Spectrum sharing?
-Price of phones? or …
+Price of phones?
+Is Open-RAN ready? or …

 I spend untold hours researching every week, with help from Google translate.
 Guaranteed to find useful information easily missed.